 - Barefoot girl on grass blowing soap bubbles (predictablke).

 - Professor looking bemused in front of a fireplace (bo-ring!).

 - Millennials drinking coffee in the snack bar (been there, done that).

 - Sport teammates with arms around each other (of course).

 - Bell tower or campus landmark with logo superimposed (snore).

 Same paper.
 Same saddle stitching.
 Same verbiage.
 Same.
 Same.
 Same.

-Think about who we’re trying to talk to here with these brochures.
+Think about who we’re trying to talk to here with this printed material.
 TEENS!

 If you want young people to pick your college, you absolutely have to portray it in print in a winning way.

 As I flipped through the files, I pulled out two samples that were not like the others.